Best AI Tools for Turning Excel Data Into PowerPoint Presentations in 2026

 Weaknesses:

-Best for: Teams with data in databases/warehouses who want AI to handle the full analysis cycle — not just answer one question at a time.
+Best for: Marketing and business teams with data in spreadsheets, GA4, ad accounts, databases, or warehouses who want AI to handle the full reporting cycle — not just answer one question at a time.

-What it does: Upload a CSV or connect a Google Sheet.
-Ask questions in natural language.
-Julius writes Python/R code, runs it in a sandbox, and returns charts and answers.
+What it does: Upload a file or connect a database or warehouse (Postgres, Snowflake, BigQuery, MySQL, and more).
+Ask questions in natural language; Julius writes Python/R/SQL, runs it, and returns charts and answers.
+It also supports notebooks, shareable dashboards, and scheduled runs delivered by email or Slack.

 Strengths: